 How does the FAFSA define income?

-FAFSA income covers two buckets: taxable income — your Adjusted Gross Income (AGI), drawn directly from the IRS — and untaxed income, a specific list of categories like Social Security benefits and untaxed retirement distributions.
-The two buckets are combined into the total income input to the Student Aid Index (SAI) formula.
+FAFSA income covers two buckets: your Adjusted Gross Income, drawn directly from the IRS, and a short list of untaxed items that also appear on the tax return.
+The two are combined into the total income input to the Student Aid Index (SAI) formula.

 So the FAFSA asks for two buckets:

-• Taxable income — what shows up on the tax return as Adjusted Gross Income (AGI), drawn directly from the IRS.
+• Taxable income, meaning Adjusted Gross Income (AGI) from the tax return, drawn directly from the IRS.

 The two buckets get combined into the total income input to the SAI formula.
 Each contributor (student, spouse if married, parents if dependent) reports their own income items separately, then the formula sums them in the way the federal rules specify.